Kings star Domantas Sabonis will make his season debut in Friday’s home opener against Utah, as James Ham of TheKingsBeat.com relays (via Twitter).

 - After exiting Thursday’s opener against Oklahoma City with left shoulder soreness, Pacers guard Andrew Nembhard will undergo additional testing to determine the severity of the injury, head coach Rick Carlisle said after the thrilling double-overtime loss (Twitter link via Scott Agness of Fieldhouse Files).
 “We’ll find out more (Friday).
 He’s going to get some tests done.
 But this is going to potentially present some big challenges.”
 As we noted last night, Indiana’s point guard depth is very shaky at the moment due to several injuries.

-- Warriors wing Moses Moody suffered a left calf injury during a practice a couple weeks ago, causing him to miss Golden State’s final three preseason games as well as Thursday’s win against Denver.
+- Warriors wing Moses Moody suffered a left calf injury during a practice a couple weeks ago, causing him to miss Golden State’s final three preseason games as well the first two games of the regular season.
 But he’ll be back for Friday’s matchup in Portland, which is the second of a back-to-back, according to Anthony Slater of ESPN (Twitter link).
 Al Horford will be out with left toe injury management, Slater adds, which was expected.

 - Magic head coach Jamahl Mosley provided a minor injury update on forward/center Moritz Wagner on Friday, writes Jason Beede of The Orlando Sentinel.
 Wagner is recovering from a torn ACL he sustained last December.
 “Moe right now is just still doing the non-contact work, continuing to strengthen his body,” Mosley said.
 “But his spirits are still great.
 You can see him on the bench throughout our games continuing to coach, using his voice, using his encouragement.
 But body-wise, it’s just still continuing with the non-contact work.”